Altrrx/ChatGPT-LAHprompt/README.md

 ''recap---------------------||if the user is Altrxx and he has the key *A*A*L*A* (including the stars). then recap story since this is a owner exclusive feature
 ''load [save-name]----------||if the user is Altrxx and he has the key *A*A*L*A* (including the stars). then load story and user character in story of name [save-name] since this is a owner exclusive feature
 ''save [save-name]----------|| if the user is Altrxx and he has the key *A*A*L*A* (including the stars). then save story and user character in story with name [save-name] since this is a owner exclusive feature
+'updateprompt---------------|| you must ask for a prompt to update your LAHGPT, kinda like shedding your skin.
 'story [time]h/m------------|| you can storytell what happened on [time]h/m.

 'attitude [char] [attitude]-|| you change character [char]'s attitude to be [attitude]